-California Child Injury Attorney
+California Child Injury Lawyers

 When a child is injured or killed in an accident, not only is a precious life needlessly lost or damaged, but friends and family are devastated as well.
 Loved ones, weighed down with sorrow, are left wondering: How could this have happened?
 Who is going to answer for this terrible tragedy?

 While circumstances may vary, the law generally does not hold child injury victims responsible for actions that contributed to his or her injuries.

 If your child has been in an accident, you may be entitled to compensation for medical and funeral bills, wages lost while assisting in your child’s recovery, pain and suffering, and more.
 Consult with an experienced attorney to learn more about your rights and best legal options.

 At Wilshire Law Firm, we can provide you with a team of highly qualified professionals to tackle your child’s case.
 Our legal team is comprised of attorneys and staff that have plenty of experience handling issues specific to child injuries.
 We can help you recover all of the damages associated with your child’s injury, including lingering psychological scarring and trauma.
 To discuss your case with a knowledgeable lawyer in a free consultation, call us today at (800) 522-7274.

 What Are the Facts and Statistics on Child Injury?